 Application security testing or AST is the process of scanning applications for security loopholes, misconfigurations, and vulnerabilities.
 It is an integral part of the application development cycle.
 AST can be performed at any point during the development of an app as well as after it is developed.
 Different types of application security testing tools are used depending on when the application is being tested and which aspects of the application are being tested.

-List Of Best Application Security Testing Software
+List Of Best Application Security Testing Tools

 4 Reasons Why Application Security Testing Tools Are Essential